richafnu/Viva/Viva/glint/setup/live-versus-phased-access.md

    :::image type="content" source="../../media/glint/setup/grant-report-access.png" alt-text="Screenshot of the Grant Report Access dialog box.":::

-1. Now the **Reporting view** column for this survey reads *Fully Releassed* and is visible to all roles with permissions.
+1. Now the **Reporting view** column for this survey reads *Fully Released* and is visible to all roles with permissions.

    :::image type="content" source="../../media/glint/setup/fully-released.png" alt-text="Screenshot of the Fully Released reporting view.":::

 > [!IMPORTANT]
 > When a new program cycle begins, all reporting from the previous cycle is automatically released to all users with permissions to see the results.
-This occurs even when the admin hasn't manually changed access to **Live.**
+This release occurs even when the admin hasn't updated all roles to **Live** status.